Astro-chemistry/OPD-LASEX-GMTJ/README.md

 ## Project Science Focus

-Our observing program focuses on studying **XX Milky Way analog galaxies** to better understand the distribution of **dark matter** in galaxies similar to our own.
+Our observing program focuses on studying **34 Milky Way analog galaxies** to better understand the distribution of **dark matter** in galaxies similar to our own.
 By combining SPARC4's multi-band imaging with deep infrared data, we perform detailed stellar population analyses to decompose rotation curves and isolate the dark matter contribution.

 ---